Why Kubernetes?

 Choose Wodby Cloud when you want the simplest Kubernetes path and do not want to set up a separate provider account before you start.

-Wodby Cloud keeps the cluster on Wodby-managed infrastructure and charges based on Compute Credits, which keeps this option easy to start with for teams that care more about application delivery than owning the cluster in their own account.
+Wodby Cloud keeps the cluster on Wodby-managed infrastructure and charges based on Wodby Cloud usage, which keeps this option easy to start with for teams that care more about application delivery than owning the cluster in their own account.

 No provider setup